THelpin/AbstractTensors.jl/CONTRIBUTING.md

 # Contributing to SymbolicTensors.jl

-SymbolicTensors.jl is a symbolic tensor calculus package for theoretical physics and differential geometry, inspired by the Mathematica [xAct bundle](https://xact.es/index.html) and in particular xTensor.
+SymbolicTensors.jl is a symbolic tensor calculus package for theoretical physics and differential geometry, inspired by the Mathematica package [xAct bundle](https://xact.es/index.html) and in particular [xTensor] (https://xact.es/xTensor/index.html).
 It provides the core infrastructure for abstract index notation, manifolds, vector bundles, tensor definitions, connection definition, metric definition.
-It is the foundation layer of a planned suite of packages that will include irreducible tensor decompositions via the Brauer algebra and physics-facing tools for variational calculus, perturbations theory and concrete tensor components computations in basis.
+It is the foundation layer of a planned suite of packages that will include irreducible tensor decompositions via the Brauer algebra and physics-facing tools for variational calculus, perturbations theory and explicit tensor component calculations.

 If you are considering a contribution, please read this document first.